 As liberating as visiting a new place can be, traveling – especially via air, can be particularly overwhelming.
-For people who rely for help on their service animals or have ESA’s (Emotional Support Animals), flying without their trusted companion is a difficult task, to say the least.
+For people who rely for help on their service animals, or those who just want to take their pets along, flying with their trusted companion can be a difficult task.
 Luckily, a large number of airline carriers, in the United States and beyond, facilitate their fliers by allowing them to bring on board their furry friends through strict, but extensive, pet policies and requirements.

 One such pet friendly airline is Virgin America.